michelleN/community/autoscaling.md

 potentially piggyback on this registry.

 ### Multi-target Scaling Policy
-If multiple resizable targets satisfy the `TargetSelector` criteria the auto-scaler should be configurable as to which target(s) are resized.
+If multiple scalable targets satisfy the `TargetSelector` criteria the auto-scaler should be configurable as to which target(s) are scaled.
 To begin with, if multiple targets are found the auto-scaler will scale the largest target up or down as appropriate.
 In the future this may be more configurable.

 ### Interactions with a deployment